Min. time required: 1:00

 Planning your cruise with the timetable

-You can consult the boat timetables at the CGN website here.
+You can consult the boat timetables on the CGN website here.
 Or find cruises in the Swiss timetable.
-Use the "Advanced search" function to search for boats.
+Use the "Settings" function to select the boat as your travel mode.
+The French addition "lac" ("lake") usually indicates a town's shipping pier.

 Best months Copy link to clipboard

-The best period of the year to explore Lake Geneva by boat is early April to late October.
+The best period of the year to explore Lake Geneva by boat is mid April to late October.

-• April-May, and September-October are low season, so boats will be less crowded than in July and August.
-Lake Geneva is at low altitude, so temperatures are usually mild to warm in these periodes.
+• April-May and September-October are shoulder season, so boats will be less crowded than in June, July, and August.
+Lake Geneva is at a low altitude, so temperatures are usually mild to warm in these months.

-• June to August is high season, so it can get busy.
+• June to August is the high season, which means it can get busy.
 But you'll have the widest choice of trips on the lake.
 Plus: a relaxed boat trip is great if it gets hot in the towns along the lake.

 Weather tips and forecast Copy link to clipboard

 Sunny weather is best for your Lake Geneva cruise.
 That allows you to be on the outdoor deck and fully enjoy the scenery.
 Boat cruises are good for cloudy and rainy days too.
-There's plenty of indoor space.
+There's plenty of indoor space and you can have a bite in the on-board restaurants.

 Temperatures in the Lake Geneva area are mild by Swiss standards.
 But always check forecasts.
-Take an extra layer of clothes if you want to be outside.
-The wind at the lake can cool you down.
+Take along an extra layer of clothes if you want to be seated outside: the wind at the lake can cool you down.

 Weather reports are available to members only